Course Outline

 Module 11: Troubleshooting, Tuning, and Disaster Recovery

-Your monitoring solution must be highly available to ensure that key line-of-business applications are available and performing at optimal levels at all times.
-Additionally, ensuring your system is fully optimized helps prevent outages and performance degradation of the monitoring solution.
-In this module, you will learn how to optimize the data warehouse to maintain the correct volume of data.
+Your monitoring solution must be highly available to ensure that key line-of-business applications are available and performing optimally at all times.
+Ensuring the system is fully optimized helps prevent outages and performance degradation of the monitoring solution.
+In this module, you will learn how to optimize the data warehouse to maintain the appropriate volume of data.

-It is important to know where to look when troubleshooting problems.
-This includes using reports to understand performance and identifying which logs to investigate on both management servers and agents.
+As with all critical systems, it is important to know where to look when troubleshooting problems.
+This includes using reports to understand performance and identifying which logs to investigate on both management servers and agents for government operations.

 To increase overall service availability, you may consider configuring SQL AlwaysOn for Operations Manager.
-This will enhance the availability of the database layer.
+This will enhance the availability of the database layer for government systems.

 If a component within the Operations Manager environment fails, it is equally important to understand how to recover the failed component.
-In this final module, you will learn how to optimize, troubleshoot, and perform disaster recovery in Operations Manager.
+In this final module, you will learn how to optimize, troubleshoot, and perform disaster recovery in Operations Manager for government operations.

 Lessons